New York All Veterans Job Fair

 - Montefiore Medical Center

-The event will be held in the Metropolitan Suite located on the second floor of the Metropolitan Pavilion.
+- The job fair will take place in the Rhinelander Gallery on the second floor of the hotel.

 “Americans may be shocked to learn that there is no veterans’ unemployment crisis.
 The unemployment rate in 2014 for post-9/11 veterans was 7.2 percent, the lowest level in seven years of tracking these veterans. ”